Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 ### 5/28/2023

--worked on the homework problem and started working on the solution.
+- worked on the homework problem and started working on the solution.

 ### 5/29/2023

--finishing working on the homework problems and started fixing the text on the main presentaition.
+- finishing working on the homework problems and started fixing the text on the main presentaition.

 ### 5/30/2023

 - Fixed up the presentation and started adding more code examples.
+Made the code examples easy to understand and educational

 ### 6/1/2023

 - Added all the code examples and added the finishing touches.
+Made sure the code exmaples worked and shortened unnesseacry text.